-Kilimanjaro is wild – it can be boiling hot, freezing cold and the push for the summit is in pitch darkness.
+Kilimanjaro is wild – it can be hot and cold, and the push for the summit is in pitch darkness.
 Make sure you pack the right equipment that will make your days and nights safer and more comfortable.
 We recommend at least the following: head torch and hand torch plus batteries; ski pole; warm clothing including decent socks; camera and extra SD cards for all the photographs you’re going to take; toilet paper (very useful!) and wet wipes; a travel pillow; sun cream and sunglasses; and don’t forget snacks like energy bars.
-And it’s always fun to take some easy-to-carry games for your evenings under the stars.
+And taking some easy-to-carry games for your evenings under the stars is always fun.
 This isn’t a definitive list by any means, so research carefully so that you have everything covered.

-Kilimanjaro is a tough hike and the best way to prepare is by hiking!
-Make sure you’re comfortable walking and scrambling up and downhill for long distances; you might like to try some one and two day hikes where you live, and put in the distance through a walking programme.
-You can also test out equipment such as your hiking shoes, during your training.
+Kilimanjaro is a challenging hike, and the best way to prepare is by hiking!
+Make sure you’re comfortable walking and scrambling up and downhill for long distances; you might like to try one-day hikes where you live and put in the distance through a walking program.
+You can also test equipment, such as hiking shoes, during your training.
 Resistance training to prepare your muscles won’t hurt, either.

-Kilimanjaro isn’t Everest but it still has challenges that can be overcome more easily with a solidly positive outlook.
+Kilimanjaro isn’t Everest, but it still has challenges that can be overcome more efficiently with a solidly positive outlook.
 It’s not going to be comfortable.
-Sometimes it’ll be cloudy and when you’re in the clouds it’ll be damp and grey.
-You’re not going to be able to wash easily and you’ll be wearing the same clothes for days.
+Sometimes, it’ll be cloudy; when you’re in the clouds, it’ll be damp and grey.
+You won’t be able to wash quickly and will wear the same clothes for days.
 There are no flush toilets….sometimes there are no toilets!
-If you have a tough mental attitude that can overcome all these inconveniences and if you can focus on what’s just ahead of you rather than the target far away then you’ll be fine.
-It’s an experience like no other and hikers who view it as a privilege and an opportunity get far more out of it.
+You’ll be fine if you have an uncompromising mental attitude that can overcome all these inconveniences and focus on what’s ahead of you rather than the target far away.
+It’s an experience like no other, and hikers who view it as a privilege and an opportunity get far more out of it.

-The Marangu route is traditionally the easiest climb.
+The Marangu route is traditionally the most leisurely climb.
 It is the only route with hut accommodation in a dormitory style, so you won’t need camping equipment.
-It’s a less busy route because there are a limited number of beds in the huts, so only a certain number of climbers are allowed per day.
+It’s a less busy route because there are a limited number of beds in the huts, so only a certain number of climbers are allowed daily.
 But as it’s a rapid climb, acclimatization can be a problem.

-The Machame route is tougher but more picturesque than the Marangu route.
-The Lemosho route is quiet and the Rongai route quieter still.
-The Umbwe route is the newest and toughest so only recommended for experienced hikers.
+The Machame route is more challenging but more picturesque than the Marangu route.
+The Lemosho route is quieter, and the Rongai route is quieter still.
+The Umbwe route is the newest and toughest, so it is only recommended for experienced hikers.

 Journal

 Preparation is the key to a successful and (almost) comfortable hike up Kilimanjaro.
-If you prepare well, then you’ve given yourself the best opportunity to really enjoy the adventure of a lifetime.
+If you prepare well, you’ve given yourself the best opportunity to enjoy the adventure of a lifetime.

 LEAVE A REPLY